Vigor (video game): Elimination

 A 5v5 tactical, round-based team fight, where players work together to eliminate the opposing team or to capture the opposing team's flag.

 In the pre-loadout screen, all players in the lobby will be able to buy score multiplier boosters which can be applied to all players in the lobby.
 Players can also purchase loadout tickets using crowns.

 When Elimination mode starts, there will be 5 premade loadouts with guns and consumables.
 These loadouts are permanent for the whole session.
 Each player picks one loadout after which, that loadout will be grayed out and no other player can choose that loadout.
 However, if a player likes a loadout that is already closed, he can use a loadout ticket and open the grayed out slot and select it as his active loadout.
 This can occur once per round and a maximum of 5 times per match.
 If a player hasn't selected a loadout by the time the pre-round phase ends, a loadout will be selected for him randomly.

+Events and challenges

+Events are gameplay modifiers that randomly appear to add variety to Encounters, Eliminations, and Shootouts.
+They can significantly or subtly alter match conditions, affecting strategy and playstyle.
+Challenges are time-limited objectives, usually lasting one week.
+Completing them rewards players with cosmetics (skins), materials, Crowns, and Booster Tickets.
+Below is a list of all events and challenges currently available.